Patent Licensing: Everything You Need to Know

 This type of agreement covers any pre-existing intellectual property that a person or company has.
 Thus, you can develop a new product besides using the pre-existing intellectual property rights.

 What are the steps to file a patent license?

-An individual needs to follow the below mentioned steps to file a patent license:
+An individual need to follow the below mentioned steps to file a patent license:

 - To find out potential manufacturers or licensees.

-- To sign a NDA or confidentiality agreement that prohibits the licensee from disclosing the IP rights.
+- To sign an NDA or confidentiality agreement that prohibits the licensee from disclosing the IP rights.

 - To negotiate with the licensee on terms and agreements.